idleberg/nsL-Assembler-Sublime-Text/README.md

 * Download the files using the GitHub [.zip](https://github.com/idleberg/nsL-Assembler-Sublime-Text/archive/master.zip) download option
 * Unzip the files to your Sublime Text `Packages/User` directory

+## Usage

+### Completions

+You can complete all nsL (and NSIS) commands using the `Tab` key.
+Hit `Tab` again to jump between fields.

+### Building

+You can build your script using the default shortcut or from the Tools menu.
+Output scripts will be placed in the same folder as your input.
+Note that from Windows Vista on you need administrative rights to compile scripts in %PROGRAMFILES%, which is the default location for nsL example scripts!

 ## License

 The MIT License (MIT)